megaoptim/megaoptim-wp/readme.txt

 = Can i use the same API Key on multiple websites? =
     Absolutely.
 You can use your API key on as many websites as you want or you can also create sub accounts for each of the sites you manage if you want to keep the things separate or bill your clients separate.

+= Do you offer CDN?
+    No, but our plugin integrates with WP Offload Media and that way you can easily use Amazon S3 bucket as your CDN which is much cheaper than actual CDN service.

 = Is the plugin compatible with WP Offload Media? =
     Yes.
 If you have configured WP Offload Media no further configurations are needed, the images will be automatically optimized and offloaded to your S3 bucket.

-= Do you charge additional tokens for WebP?
-    WebP versions are free of charge! :)
+= How the WebP feature works?
+    The WebP versions are free of charge and our API service will create optimized WebP for each image upon optimization and store it in your storage.
+If you enable Front-End delivery the content will be re-written and if .webp version exist for specific image it will be used instead.

 = Can i backup and restore the images? =
     Yes, MegaOptim have option to backup the images and it is enabled by default.
 You can alawys restore the original images if there is backup.